Important Registration Information - 2025 Registration

 This is a five-day course ending Friday

-The “stitch-and-glue” method is the easiest way to build a boat, as tens of thousands of amateur boatbuilders will testify.
+The “stitch and glue” method is the easiest way to build a boat, as tens of thousands of amateur boatbuilders will testify.
 The approach, which emphasizes the use of epoxy adhesives and strategic fiberglass reinforcement combined with marine plywood, is ideal for first-timers.
-Yet like so many things, it’s easy to do but hard to do well.
+But like so many things, it’s easy to do but hard to do WELL.
 This class is about how to do it well.

-While this stitch-together approach is friendly to amateurs, in recent decades professionals have seized on the method as a way to create beautiful, free-form hull shapes with amazing strength and light weight.
-When pros build stitch-and-glue boats, they deploy sophisticated techniques that result in optimized structures and glittering finishes.
+While the method is beloved of amateurs, in recent decades professionals have seized on the method as a way to create beautiful free-form hull shapes with amazing strength and light weight.
+While still benefiting from the speed and ease of stitch and glue boatbuilding, pros deploy sophisticated techniques that result in optimized structures and glittering finishes.

-As the owner of Chesapeake Light Craft, John C. Harris has shipped 45,000 stitch-and-glue boat kits and built hundreds of boats in classes and in his own shop.
-In this class, we’ll build an elegant camp-cruising dinghy, rigged for sail and oar, with room to sleep on the floorboards beneath a boom tent.
-This swift, stable, and ergonomic 15-footer offers many opportunities to focus on the finer points of stitch-and-glue—for example, perfectly hand-drawn fillets that look like they were molded in place, fast and clean fiberglass sheathing and reinforcement, and the use of advanced materials like peel-ply.
-There will be plenty of boat carpentry, too, including spars, a rudder, and a centerboard trunk.
+As the owner of Chesapeake Light Craft, John C. Harris has shipped 32,000 stitch-and-glue boat kits and built hundreds of boats in classes and in his own shop.
+In this class, we’ll build a modern reproduction of a traditional Maine peapod.
+Outwardly traditional in appearance, this 13’6″ rowing/sailing boat offers many opportunities to focus on the finer points of stitch-and-glue.
+For example, perfectly hand-drawn fillets that look like they were molded in place, fast and clean fiberglass sheathing and reinforcement, the use of advanced materials like peel-ply, high-performance foil construction, and hollow wood-epoxy spars.

 • Who is this course best suited for?